 Part 4: Follow-up

-Section 9(30) of the Occupational Health and Safety Act requires that the worker member of the JHSC who conducted the workplace inspection report their findings back to the JHSC.
+Section 9(30) of the Occupational Health and Safety Act requires that the JHSC member who conducted the workplace inspection report their findings back to the JHSC.
 The JHSC then discusses the report and makes recommendations to the employer.
-But, the JHSC’s job is far from over.
-It doesn’t make sense to simply make recommendations and forget about them.
+The final follow-up stage helps to make sure that the JHSC’s recommendations have been carried out.

-There needs to be a follow-up mechanism in place.
-Without follow-up, the effectiveness of controls, correct implementation of controls, and other modifications to policies and/or procedures are left unconfirmed, which may result in ineffective controls, or controls that inadvertently create other hazards.
-To prevent this, follow-up is the final, essential fourth stage of workplace inspections.
+Without follow-up, the effectiveness of controls and other modifications to policies and/or procedures are left unconfirmed.
+This could result in ineffective controls, or controls that inadvertently create other hazards.

 Follow-up consists of the following five elements: